-To provide practical experiences in the planning, production and presentation of educational games and simulation.
+To provide practical experiences in the planning, production and presentation of educational games and simulations.

 Students will explore the use of teacher made games as an alternative to commercially produced games.
-They will select topics for game development, establish objectives, make decisions about game scope, structure, materials and rules, and develop games through to the stage where they are suitable for classroom use.
+They will select topics for game development, establish objectives, make decisions about game scope, structure, materials and rules, and develop games through to the stage where they are suitable for class-room use.

-Maidment, R. & Bronstein, R., Simulation Games: Design and Implementation, Columbus, Ohio, Charles E. Merrill, 1973.
+Maidment, R., and Bronstein, R., Simulation Games: Design and Implementation.
+Columbus, Ohio: Charles E. Merrill, 1973.

-Taylor, J. and Walford, R., Simulation in the Classroom, London, Penguin, 1972.
+Taylor, J., and Walford, R., Simulation in the Classroom.
+London: Penguin, 1972.